What kind of material do solar panels form? What is their average lifespan and what kind of impact do they have on the environment?

 If manufacturers manage to lower their carbon footprint even further, solar panels could turn into an even more beneficial element for environmental health.

 Thanks to the work of the designers, we know that solar panels can be recycled, and that they can be transformed into new polycrystalline panels.

 It is necessary to reconstruct the metals, but the process is not very aggressive and manages to keep them in their degree of purity.
 The same also applies to silicon, which is basically a nonmetal (a material that has some aspects of metals).

 Lately, Europe has forced manufacturers to supply recycling options for their solar panels.
 The goal is to reduce the environmental impact and encourage a more "green" style of production.

 Unfortunately, the United States has not made the same step.
 This means, that still 76% of producers does not recycle or reuse its panels.

 There is still no "official" method for recycling solar panels.

 A project carried out in collaboration with the Fraunhofer Institute for Solar Energy Systems was able to increase the efficiency of a solar panel after going through the recycling process.
 However, it did not provide unique answers for all panels.

 Each process brings with it additional costs, which must then be taken into account.
 Basically, recycling solar panels is quite difficult.
-There is a need for increased incentives and research into the best recycling methods, especially considering how many solar panels there are still to be built.
+Incentives and research on the best recycling methods need to be increased, especially considering how many solar panels there are still to be built.